How to stop spam emails

 Watch out for your website

 If you're in business, your website is your online shop window—and having an email address where people can contact you is pretty much obligatory.
-But posting an email address with an at (@) sign on a web page is an open invitation to spammers: separate studies by the Federal Trade Commission and the Center for Democracy and Technology suggest anything from 86-97 percent of addresses posted on web pages will eventually attract spam.
+But posting an email address with an at (@) sign on a web page is an open invitation to spammers: separate studies by the Federal Trade Commission and the Center for Democracy and Technology suggest anything from 86–97 percent of addresses posted on web pages will eventually attract spam.
 Since these addresses are typically harvested automatically by computer programs, the simplest way to tackle the problem is to write your email address in a way that makes sense to people but not computers, maybe by writing the words out in full ("Send emails to freddysmith at blahblahblah dot whatever") or by posting your email address written in an image file (beware that blind or visually impaired people won't be able to read that and include alternative contact details for them).
-You could also try a brilliant little service called reCAPTCHA to disguise your address from spam-harvesting computer programs.
-Or, instead of a simple contact email address, you could use a contact form with anti-spam protection (on this website, we now use Fast Secure Contact Form written by Mike Challis).
+You could also try Google's reCAPTCHA to disguise your address from spam-harvesting computer programs.
+Or, instead of a simple contact email address, you could use a contact form with anti-spam protection.

 Spammers are far from stupid and guessing email addresses is something they're good at.
 If they have a list of domain names, they sometimes try to mail likely addresses at those domains (so you might get speculative emails to info@, sales@, postmaster@ and so on).
 The best way of tackling this is to use non-obvious addresses.
 Instead of having a general contact email address info@, as we all used to, choose anything else instead: maybe generalenquiries@ or info123@ or whatever you like.
 Another thing spammers seem to do is guess the first part of an address from the second part.
 So if your domain is johndoe.com, don't be surprised if you get unsolicited spam emails addressed to things like "firstname.lastname@example.org"; maybe pick a non-guessable address to start with?